magnussolution/magnusbilling7/wiki/en/modules/rateCallshop/rateCallshop.rst

 Prefix
 ------

-| We did not write the description to this field.
+| Prefix that wants to create a tariff.
+This tariff will be exclusive to CALLSHOP.